 "Public information" means pieces of information that are not considered confidential and generally pertain to the official business by the Agency of Education.
 "Public records" are defined by 1 V.S.A. § 317(b) as "any written or recorded information, regardless of physical form or characteristics, which is produced or acquired in the course of public agency business."

-The agency's public information officer is the point of contact for reporters and journalists.
-The public information officer will share available information about education news and general agency business or coordinate with the appropriate subject matter, as needed.
-Email press inquiries to Haley Jones or call (802) 479-1111.
+The agency's Director of Communications and Legislative Affairs is the point of contact for reporters and journalists.
+The Director will share available information about education news and general agency business or coordinate with the appropriate subject matter, as needed.
+Email press inquiries to Ted Fisher or call (802) 479-1170.

 The agency's records officer serves as the initial point of contact for individuals making public records requests.
 The agency is obligated to follow the Vermont Public Records Act and to provide access to public records for inspection and copying unless the records are exempt by law from public access.
 To make a public records request, please email our Records Officer.
 To learn more about the Vermont Public Records Act, please visit the Vermont Secretary of State, Vermont State Archives and Records Administration.